Geometric and analytic structures on the higher ad\`eles

 The definitions of the endomorphism algebras $E_{\triangle} ^{\operatorname*{Tate}},E_{K}^{\operatorname*{Yek}},E_{\triangle }^{\operatorname*{Beil}}$ all hinge on notions of \textit{lattices}, whose definitions we shall address later in the paper.
 We shall show that the different notions of lattices used by Beilinson, Yekutieli or coming from Tate objects are all pairwise distinct.
 One might state the comparison as:

 modulo a slight abuse of language since these types of lattices live in different objects.
-See \S \ref{sect_DiffTypesOfLattices} for an explicit counter-example.
+See \S \ref{sect_DiffTypesOfLattices} for an example demonstrating this.
 If these notions all agreed, this would have resulted in a particularly easy proof of Theorem \ref{Conj012}.
-Even though this cannot work, the point of the proof of Theorem \ref{Conj012} turns out to be that Beilinson lattices determine Tate lattices, and moreover are final and co-final in the Grassmannian of all Tate lattices.

 Let us survey the relation among the central players of this paper: Let us assume the base field $k$ is perfect.

 The solid arrows refer to a canonical construction.
 Each dashed arrow expresses that a structure can non-canonically be enriched with additional structure.
 By an \textquotedblleft$n$-Tate object\textquotedblright\ we mean an $n$-Tate object in finite-dimensional $k$-vector spaces.
 By an \textquotedblleft$n$-local field\textquotedblright\ we refer to an equicharacteristic $n$-local field with last residue field finite over $k$.
 By \textquotedblleft flag in scheme\textquotedblright\ we refer to the ad\`{e}les $A(\triangle,\mathcal{O}_{X})$, for a saturated flag $\triangle$ in a suitable scheme $X$ of finite type over $k$.
 By \textquotedblleft TLF\textquotedblright \ we refer to a topological $n$-local field in the sense of Yekutieli.
 By \textquotedblleft Laurent series\textquotedblright\ we refer to $k^{\prime }((t_{1}))\cdots((t_{n}))$ with $k^{\prime}/k$ a finite field extension.